×

 Marshall wins historic 10th state championship, fourth in five years

-ST. PAUL — Crashing to the court with immediate celebratory tears dropping, the No. 1 Marshall girls volleyball team has officially taken the reins back and won the 2025 Class 3A state championship Saturday night, bringing home the program’s 10th title.
+ST. PAUL — Crashing to the court with immediate celebratory tears dropping, the No. 1 Marshall girls volleyball team has officially taken the reins back with winning the 2025 Class 3A state championship Saturday night, bringing home the program’s 10th title.
 The top-seeded and top-ranked Tigers defeated No. 2 Benilde-St. Margaret’s 3-1 in sets of 25-20, 25-15, 27-29 and 25-17.

 Along with its already decorated case of nine other titles, the Tigers’ 10th championship serves as an honorable milestone for numerous reasons.
 Marshall, who already held the most volleyball titles of any other school in the state, is now the first program in Minnesota to win double-digit championships.

-Seniors Brooke Gillingham, Reese Drake, Avery Fahl and junior defensive specialist Kezlyn Pinckney were all named to the 2025 Class 3A All-Tournament Team following the win.
+Seniors Reese Drake, Avery Fahl and Gillingham, and junior defensive specialist Kezlyn Pinckney were all named to the 2025 Class 3A All-Tournament Team following the win.

-Drake and Avery Fahl finished their high school careers with another double-double performance, sharing a game-high 21 kills along with Drakes’ 28 digs and Avery Fahl’s 21 assists.
-Gillingham led with 27 assists, as did Kezlyn Pinckney with 24 digs.
-Julia Fahl also had a trio of service aces to her nine kills.
+Drake, Gillingham and Avery Fahl finished their high school careers with double-double performances.
+Drake and Avery Fahl shared a game-high 21 kills, along with Drake’s 18 digs and Avery Fahl’s 21 assists.
+Gillingham led the team with 27 assists and 11 digs.
+Pinckney had a team-high 24 digs, as did Julia Fahl with a trio of service aces to her nine kills.

-BSM was able to take the third set away from Marshall in extra points behind a late rally, but the Tigers’ defensive pressure and offensive power was too much for the Red Knights the rest of the way, including a 10-point win in the third set.
+BSM was able to take the third set away from Marshall in extra points behind a late rally, but the Tigers’ defensive pressure and offensive power were too much for the Red Knights the rest of the way, including a 10-point win in the second set.

-Drake and Avery Fahl accounted for the two first points of the match with back-to-back kills.
+Drake and Avery Fahl accounted for the first 2 points of the match with back-to-back kills.

 Both teams put over a few bad serves midway through the set, yet Marshall didn’t fluster as it continued to a 10-point edge, 23-13.
 The Tigers took a 2-0 lead following Holmgren and Laurel Ryks kills.